-BACKGROUND: Students have reviewed videos and other learning materials regarding the creation of charts in Google Drive.
+BACKGROUND: Students will review videos and other learning materials regarding the creation of charts in Google Drive.

 RESOURCES: Students may use ANY resources at their disposal to complete this assignment, starting with the video tutorial below (Pleast note that the CREATE button now just says NEW.
 Also, you can now EDIT a chart just by DOUBLE CLICKING ON IT.):

-- Create a GAUGE chart (This is one of the chart options in Google Sheets.
+Create a GAUGE chart (This is one of the chart options in Google Sheets.
 The charts look like dials on the dashboard of a car!) demonstrating the high temperature forecast for Ault, Colorado for the next seven days.
-Make sure this chart has a title.
+Make sure that this chart has a title.
 CHALLENGE: Use the RANGE COLOR in the Graph Editor to color the temperatures from 0-32 on your dials the color BLUE.

 SUBMISSION: Your charts all be created on the same GOOGLE SHEETS FILE, named as outlined above.
 The file should be in your FRESHMAN_TECH folder for grading.